passionyte/socialsquid/README.md

-# SocialSquid is a 'simulator' or 'idle' game which aims to entertain players with video 'uploading' functionality to gain views and subscribers and build their social empire.
+# SocialSquid is a 'simulator' or 'idle game' which aims to entertain players with video 'uploading' functionality to gain views and subscribers and build their social empire.

 ### There is a shop unlocked when the player surpasses 1,000 subscribers where upgrades can be purchased to aid growth.